bhavy1204/To-Do-list-app/README.md

-To Do app
+# To Do list

-It is a to do list with local storage.
+This is a simple to do list with local Storage feature.
+It is still in development phase.

+## Tech Stack

+**Client:** Html, css, javascript